Toll Free USA & Canada: 1-800-704-6234

 A short flight brings us to the famous Inca city of Cuzco.
 After checking into your hotel, we set out to explore the incredible capital of the Inca Empire.
 We head to the picturesque Plaza de Armas to the fascinating cathedral to see the colonial influence in the city, and we can admire the stunning architecture of the church and also the native influences subtly woven in into the artwork.
 Onwards to Qoricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
 Afterwards we make our way above the city to the imposing fortress of Sacsaywaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
 We head back to Cuzco in the late afternoon.

 This morning our Lares Valley trek begins.
 By private transport we make our way from Cuzco to the Sacred Valley of the Incas and the town of Calca.
-From here we head up into the mountains on a spectacular road, finally arriving at Lares Pass at 4470m for the drop into the Lares valley.
-In Quiswarani village, the stating point of our trek while lunch is being served our horsemen will prepare the equipment for our 42km/26m trek.
+From here we head up into the mountains on a spectacular road, finally arriving at Lares Pass at 4,470m for the drop into the Lares valley.
+In Quiswarani village, the starting point of our trek while lunch is being served our horsemen will prepare the equipment for our 42km/26m trek.

 Our trekking over the next three days offers spectacular views of several peaks over 20,000 ft., passing by pristine glacier lakes and remote native communities.
 Visits to these native communities are a special feature of the Lares Valley trek, as we learn about the weaving and shepherding traditions of these villagers.